pingcap/docs-cn/best-practices/pd-scheduling-best-practices.md

 - There are hot regions that cause load imbalancing.
 In this case, you need to analyze further based on [hot regions scheduling](#hot-regions-are-not-evenly-distributed).
 - There are a large number of empty regions or small regions, which leads to a great difference in the number of leaders in different stores and high pressure on Raft store.
 This is the time for a [region merge](#region-merge-is-slow) scheduling.
 - Hardware and software environment varies among stores.
-You can adjust the values of `leader-weight` and `region-weight` accordingly to control the distribution of leader/region.
+To control the distribution of leader/region, you can refer to [Load balancing](#load-balancing) and adjust the values of `leader-weight` and `region-weight`.
 - Other unknown reasons.
 Still you can adjust the values of `leader-weight` and `region-weight` to control the distribution of leader/region.

 If there is a big difference in the rating of different stores, you need to examine the operator-related metrics, with special focus on the generation and execution of operators.
 There are two main situations: